City-Skylines-Modding/City-Skylines-Mod/README.md

-# Unlock All
+# Unlock All Tiles

-Unlocks all milestones in CitySkylines allowing the player access to al buildings types.
+Unlocks all land tiles.

 ## Overview

-This mod is an extension to MilestonesExtensionBase.
+This mod is an extension to AreasExtensionBase.

 ### Installing the Mod